doctaphred/stuff/README.md

 requested data is not stored locally, any corresponding URLs will be queried until a match is found: the result will be cached in the `data` directory and returned.

+The bin directory includes several utility scripts to manage the data:
+- `key`: Compute the key for the given data.
+- `store`: Add data from stdin.
+- `add`: Add data from a local file.
+- `download`: Add data from a URL, and remember it for future use.
+- `learn`: Remember a URL for future use (but don't download it now).
+- `get`: Retrieve the specified data, either from cache or a known URL.
+- `delete`: Delete the specified data.
+- `purge`: Delete all data and any associated URLs.
+- `check`: Verify the integrity of all data.
+- `clean`: Delete all data which fails verification.